brandonwestcott/li3_mongo_embedded/README.md

 Options are:
-to 		  - specifieds target model embedded  - the key on which the data is embedded.
-Currently there is support for 6 layers deep via dot syntax fieldName - the key on which the related model will be attached (in the above example the nested scouts DocumentSet would be embedded onto $team->scouts)
+to 		  - specifieds target model embedded  - the key on which the data is embedded fieldName - the key on which the related model will be attached (in the above example the nested scouts DocumentSet would be embedded onto $team->scouts)